No meatballs but Swedes retain pizza Kiev action

 KIEV Swedish meatballs have been in short supply and their team departed Euro 2012 on Tuesday, but that has not stopped two Scandinavian entrepreneurs continuing to help feed and quench the thirst of fans still streaming into Kiev.

-Sharing the same colors as the host country, the Sweden and Ukraine fans turned the Fan Zone into a sea of yellow and blue during the opening phase of the tournament.
+Sharing the same colours as the host country, the Sweden and Ukraine fans turned the Fan Zone into a sea of yellow and blue during the opening phase of the tournament.

 Fredrik and his colleagues have worked flat-out, serving beer and pizza to fans from all over the world.